Austin-T-Johnson/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+- React JS is a JavaScript and UI library created to help develope large scaleable applications that have a large amount of data changes.
+It was  deveolped by Facebook to help handle the immense data changes, and requests.

 1. Describe component state.

+- Componenet state, like props are JavaScript objects that hold information.
+However state unlike props, is mutable.
+We can use state to update, and change data in a component.

 1. Describe props.

+- Props are data that is "read-only" and must never be changed, they are used as a way to pass information from one component to another.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+- Side effects are anything that affect something outside the scope of the function being executed, such as fetching data from an API, or perhaps manipulation the DOM manually.
+You can easly sync effects with state and props changes by passing in a dependency array.
+This is always a good idea to include in the second argument of the effect hook, as it will stop the effect from firing after every single change.